hexpm/hexpm/lib/hexpm_web/templates/docs/organization_sso.html.md

 Exemptions are managed from the **Exempt from SSO** list on the members tab, in both modes, and exempt members carry an **SSO exempt** badge.
 Moving from pilot to required does not reassign anybody.
 The people you piloted with stay enforced, the people you never touched start being enforced because the organization now is, and only an explicit exemption opts anyone out.

 Setting a required-by date is a grace period, not a reminder.
 Until it passes the organization behaves exactly as it does in pilot.
-Members who have not linked an identity are emailed in the two weeks before the date, once each.
+Members who have not linked an identity are emailed in the two weeks before the date, and again if the date moves.
+When personal API keys are blocked, members who have linked but hold a key the date will strip or refuse are emailed too, with each key and what happens to it.
+A date inside those two weeks is announced when it is saved.

+A member who has not linked an identity is also emailed the moment enforcement starts applying to them with no date ahead: required mode saved with no date or a past one, the date moved to now, the connection turned on while required, or an administrator enforcing them or lifting their exemption.

 Hexpm refuses to switch an organization to required unless at least one administrator is exempt or has already linked an identity, so a misconfigured provider cannot lock every administrator out of the settings that would fix it.